jennynicoleaustin/udemy-react/S23 Next JS/meetups/S23 Nextjs Notes.md

 This moves the loading of the data to the build process side
 - (similar behavior to if it was being handled server side because none of the data is loaded/fetched client side in the browser)

+V. 354
+Potential problems with using getStaticProps()
+- Outdated data?
+  - the data in this function is generated during the build process so if we generate new data the source code would not reflect the updates
+- revalidate property!
+  - unlocks Incremental static generation
+  - expects a number
+    - number of seconds, to wait until regenerating the page
+      - ... when there are requests for the page
+    - how often does the data change?
+      - base your number off the frequency which your data changes.